Marlborough School, Woodstock: Ormerod department

-The Sixth Form
+The sixth form

-The Sixth Form at Marlborough is an essential and integral body of the school.
-The students are mostly non-leavers from previous years however newcomers are welcomed.
+The sixth form at Marlborough is an essential and integral body of the school.
+The students are mostly non-leavers from previous years; however, newcomers are welcomed.
 The Sixth Formers are allowed privileges which Year 7–11 students are denied, such as, a free dress code, meaning no school uniform is required.
-Students are allocated free periods in which they are expected to study, they have assigned rooms for only sixth form students in regards to this.
-The Sixth Form Common room is a hall assigned to Years 12 and 13 in which the majority of the Sixth Form relax.
-The Sixth Form also enjoy their 'Sixth Form Garden', which is attached to their Common Room.

-There are approximately 160 members of the Marlborough Sixth Form.
+Students are allocated free periods in which they are expected to study.